-Fun Fact: For the film's 20th anniversary panel, the actress had expressed, "honestly the most fun I've ever had on a film was Hocus Pocus, I was 10, it's my favorite holiday anyways, and it doesn't get any better than that, really."
+Fun Fact: For the film's 20th-anniversary panel, the actress had expressed, "honestly the most fun I've ever had on a film was Hocus Pocus, I was 10, it's my favorite holiday anyway, and it doesn't get any better than that, really."

 Vinessa Shaw (Allison Watts)

 Then: Vinessa Shaw starred as Max's love interest and daughter of the woman who previously ran the Sanderson sisters museum.
 The actress only had two prior acting credits before being cast in the film.
 She starred in the 1981 slasher film Home Sweet Home, and later in the 1992 Rodney Dangerfield sports-comedy film Ladybugs.